Publications > Building and Construction

 2. Public use

-It is also an offence if the residential property developer uses, or permits to be used, any part of the building that is intended for public use and is affected by building work for which:
+It is also an offence if the residential property developer uses, or permits to use, any part of the building that is intended for public use and is affected by building work for which:

 (a) a building consent is required but has not been granted; or